XingFramework/xing-book/creating_the_application.md

     Successfully installed xing-framework-0.2.0
     1 gem installed

 Let's create a new Xing project!
-Be aware that `xing new` will automatically generate directories, change into the dirs and run bundle.
+Be aware that `xing new` will automatically generate directories and bundle a lot of gems.

     $ xing new crowdfundr